 Back to Parish & Company Home Page

-Registered Investment Advisor (RIA), Registered with SEC:
+Registered Investment Advisor (RIA):

 Previous Professional Experience:

 Manage investment portfolios for individuals, pensions and trusts and provide

 key planning advice.

 Publish financial, economic and corporate governance related research.

 Internationally recognized as a leader in evaluating interest rate trends,

 mergers, technology developments, stock options and other compensation

 programs, accounting and regulatory rules and corporate governance matters.